-Dr. Rebol and Dr. Sparks are expert restorative dentists who offer several methods to replace teeth.
+Dr. Rebol is an expert restorative dentist who offers several methods to replace teeth.
 Every option will deliver new teeth.
 However, dental implants are the superior choice, even though the process will take several months, if not longer, to complete.
-There are many steps involved.
-Below, we will review each step in the process.
+Many steps are involved.
+Below, we’ll review each step in the process.

 Step-by-Step Dental Implant Process